tompazourek/AspNetMvcOnSdk/README.md

 ### Build

 Just open it in Visual Studio and build, restore should be automatic.
+Alternatively, you can just stay in the command-line and execute `dotnet build`.

 ### Deploy/run